GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Finnegans_Wake_Kepler_22B.md

 * the character of Taff/Davis Taffler

 * the 6th thunder word, associated with Radio, which is the source of the code.

+&nbsp;

+These November 9, 2025 comments are like... a kind like a show insider?